-The scholarship applicant must be a current student majoring in automotive technology/auto shop repair course work and meet the following criteria:
+Applicants must be current students majoring in automotive technology/auto shop repair course work and meet the following criteria:

-- Must have a minimum overall 3.0 grade point average (GPA);
+Have a minimum overall 3.0 grade point average (GPA)

-- Must be a high school senior with proof of a commitment to an accredited college or university, or already enrolled in their first year at an accredited college or university; and
+Be a high school senior with proof of a commitment to an accredited college or university, or already enrolled in their first year at an accredited college or university

-- A cover letter from the applicant indicating his/her career path in the automotive repair industry and thoughts about the future of the industry and the personal educational needs/desires should be presented in typewritten form by the scholarship applicant.
+A cover letter from the applicant indicating his/her career path in the automotive repair industry and thoughts about the future of the industry.
+The personal educational needs/desires should be typed by the scholarship applicant.

 Mitchell 1 Automotive Technology Scholarship